apache/airflow/docs/apache-airflow/start/docker.rst

 Testing
 =======

-Once the cluster has started up, you login to the web interface and try to run some tasks.
+Once the cluster has started up, you can log in to the web interface and try to run some tasks.
 The webserver available at: ``http://localhost:8080``.

 .. image:: /img/dags.png